Tower Bridge Exhibiti Read more [...]

 Entry to the Sky Garden is free, but please note space is strictly limited and visits must be booked online in advance through their website.

-Plan your visit to the Sky Garden
+Book your visit to the Sky Garden

 Best time to Visit the Sky Garden

 The Sky Garden is open to the public from 10.00am until 6.00pm on Weekdays and 11.00am until 9.00pm on weekends.
 Selecting the best time to visit is often dependant on availability but our personal favourite is shortly before dusk.
 Enjoy a cocktail in the Sky Pod bar whilst watching the city of London transform as darkness falls.
+As the lights come on across the city the outside terrace is closed to the public and the lights within the Sky Garden are dimmed to really emphasise the view.

 Fenchurch Restaurant on Level 37 is a timeless restaurant that exudes traditional charm and taste with a modern twist.
 The restaurant serves the finest seafood such as oysters, fish and crustacean from responsibly caught sources as well as the seasonal game, meat and vegetarian dishes.
 The beef comes from British herds and is dry aged for a minimum of 35 days.
 The design is inspired by Rafael Viñoly’s vision for 20 Fenchurch Street and the city’s sense of style.
 The atmosphere is akin to the finest international members clubs, smart but informal with a highly personal touch.